connor-cliff/Spotify_Analysis/README.md

 # Summary
 This project analyses Spotify music data to identify patterns behind artist popularity and track success.

+# Business Questions

+- What characteristics appear in high performing tracks?
+- Are featured tracks more successful than solo releases?
+- Does the artists popularity correlate with the tracks popularity?
+- How does track popularity vary by release day?

 ## Key Findings

 - Tracks featuring additional artists have higher average popularity (59) than solo tracks (51), suggesting collaborations are associated with increased reach.